Bambaru Avith

 Bambaru Avith (The Wasps are Here) (බඹරු ඇවිත්) is a 1978 Sri Lankan Sinhala drama film directed by Dharmasena Pathiraja and produced by director himself with Thilak Godamanne for Saranga Salaroo.
 It explores tradition and exploitation following the introduction of capitalism to a tiny fishing village and the subsequent clash between the local boss and the urban outsider.

 Plot

 In a fishing village, Anton Aiya is an exploiter who outwardly resembles and acts like a regular fisherman, but he exploits and feeds off the other fishermen.
-Into this setting arrives members of the urban entrepreneurial youth.
-They have adapted to Western Culture, dressing like Westerners and preferring Western music.
+In this setting, members of the urban entrepreneurial youth.
+They have adapted to Western culture, dressing like Westerners and preferring Western music.

 Conflict arises between Anton Aiya and Baby Mahattaya (Victor), a representative of the urban youth.
-A middle-class leftist Weerasena is also of this group.
-The arrival of these youths has clearly caused a social crisis requiring a solution and all Weerasena can do is stand on a platform and deliver a speech that no one listens to.
+A middle-class leftist, Weerasena, is also part of this group.
+The arrival of these youths has clearly caused a social crisis requiring a solution, and all Weerasena can do is stand on a platform and deliver a speech that no one listens to.
 He finally leaves for the city.